-Now, you are wondering whether or not you should do it.
-Instead of talking you into a particular direction, we want to give you an overall understanding of First Look, pros and cons.
-We will tell you our real experiences, as well as our advice so that you can make a good decision.
+Now, you are wondering if you should do it.
+Instead of talking you into a particular direction, we want to give you an overall understanding of it, pros and cons.
+We will tell you about our real experiences and our advice so that you can make a good decision.

-- You have a chance to do portraits before the ceremony.
-After ceremony, time might be tight and not enough for portraits, or it might get dark, or you prefer to spend time with your guests (they are there to celebrate with you, not with themselves).
+- You have the time to do prior to the ceremony.
+After the ceremony, time might be too short for portrait, or it might get dark, or you prefer to mingle with your guests during cocktail hours.

-- It is an intimate moment without anyone looking.
-Sometimes, too many people looking at you during ceremony affects how you express your emotion.
-This is why First Look lets you be yourselves for a moment, focus on your significant other and no one else.
+- It is your intimate private moment.
+Sometimes, it is easy to express your true emotion when there is no one watching you.
+This is why First Look lets you be yourselves and focus on your significant other and no one else.

 - You might feel awkward when you know there are cameras pointing at you and First Look breaks that magical moment.

-- The groom might be under pressure when he thinks everyone expects him to be surprised, to be emotional, or to cry.
+- The groom might be under pressure when he thinks everyone expects him to be surprised or to be emotional.

-- It breaks tradition.
-Some couples are really serious about tradition and consider seeing each other before ceremony is a bad luck.
+- It breaks tradition and the magical moment when the bride walks down the aisle.
+Some couples are serious about tradition and consider seeing each other before the ceremony is bad luck.